Swiss Guide and Scout Movement: History

 In 1910, the first Scout group in Switzerland was founded in Basel as part of the abstinence movement. :fr:Gaston Clerc, then secretary-general of the Unions Cadettes de suisse romande, enthusiastically supported the Scout method after reading Scouting for Boys.
 He organized several conferences (notably in Le Locle in October 1910) within the cadet unions to explain and discuss the interest of cadets in using the Scout method.
 In 1911, the first groups of Swiss Girl Guides were formed.
 Gaston Clerc bought the translations of Scouting for Boys and translated the first chapter for those who would become Scouts.
 In 1912, delegates of the cadet sections of the Union chrétienne de la suisse romande launched the Swiss Scout movement.
 William Borel chaired this neutral committee to patronize and spread Scouting in Switzerland.
 Geneva pedagogue Pierre Bovet took up the translation of Éclaireurs and other Scout books, to make it the first edition in French.
 This edition was the first in a long series of Scout books published by the publishing house :fr:Delachaux et Niestlé in Neuchâtel.
 In 1913, the Federation of Swiss Scouts (Fédération des Eclaireurs suisses, FES/Schweizerische Pfadfinderbund (SPB)) was founded in Bern.
 This brought together the multilingual Swiss Scouts under the same organization.
 In 1919, the Swiss Federation of Girl Guides (Fédération des Eclaireuses suisse, (FESes)/Bund Schweizerischer Pfadfinderinnen (BSP)) was established.

 Switzerland was among the charter members of the World Organization of the Scout Movement in 1922 and among the founding members of the World Association of Girl Guides and Girl Scouts in 1928.
-In 1925, the first Federal Camp was held.
+In 1925, the first Federal Camp was held in Bern, Switzerland.

 In 1931, the first World Scout Moot was held at Kandersteg International Scout Centre.
 In 1939, after the beginning of World War II, Swiss Scouts also began to support the Swiss army.
 Many Scouts were registered with the International Red Cross.

 In 1953, a second World Scout Moot took place In Kandersteg.
 In 1957, WAGGGS organized a World Camp at the Lac de Conche.

 In 1980, the first Federal Camp of FES and FESes in common took place in the region of Gruyères.
 The originally separate Swiss Guide Federation and Swiss Scout Federation merged in 1987.

 In 1992, the World Scout Moot took place in Kandersteg for the third time.